Codepath-Project-Group/Codepath-Group-Project/README.md

 **Required Must-have Stories**

-[x] User can login into the app
+-[x] User can login into the app
-[]  Users can scroll through the list of employers
-[]  Users can view a map of the career fair
+-[]  Users can scroll through the list of employers -[]  Users can view a map of the career fair
-[]  Users can read a company description through the detailed screen []  User profile containing Name, Expexted Graduation, Major, Job Interest, ect.
+-[]  Users can read a company description through the detailed screen -[]  User profile containing Name, Expexted Graduation, Major, Job Interest, ect.
-[x]  Users can take take notes
+-[x]  Users can take take notes
-[x] Users can add photos to note
+-[x] Users can add photos to note
-[]  Users can search through notes
+-[]  Users can search through notes
-[]  Users can search based company name
+-[]  Users can search based company name

 **Optional Nice-to-have Stories**